Why is tracking organic and viral mobile app installs difficult?

 While the Google Play Console helps you understand where the organic traffic driven by the app stores originates, it does not deliver when it comes to understanding the remaining organic traffic coming into your app—referrer web traffic, organic sharing, and viral traffic.
 Branch helps boost the organic insight you get from the App Store in a few meaningful ways:

-- Track viral sharing and referral app installs coming from your own users.
+- Measure viral sharing and referral app installs coming from your own users.
 Branch helps you understand how many installs come from organic sharing, how many users are driving those shares, and who those users are.

 - Tracking app users and app installs coming from your own mobile website.
 Branch helps create and deploy different banners and interstitials for your mobile website personalized by user journey.
-In addition, Branch helps track those users and their journeys to the mobile app.
+In addition, Branch helps measure those users and their journeys to the mobile app.

-- Tracking organic referrals at the link level.
+- Measuring organic referrals at the link level.
 While Google and Apple do a good job showing you where your organic traffic is coming from at the domain level, Branch enables you to drill down to the organic link level, helping you understand how each organic share link performed, and which links actually drove the most installs.

-- Google app indexing tracking.
+- Google app indexing measuring.
 Branch helps you with sitemap generation from Branch links for Google App Indexing and Apple Search Ads to make sure your mobile app content is up-to-date, and is searchable by Apple and Google for both your Android and iOS apps.

 4. Fix misattributed installs by merging paid and organic campaigns across web and app analytics in one dashboard with Branch’s People Based Attribution.